 The accessibility statement is intended to provide the public with details of the site's accessibility, including saying which areas or features are not covered or currently accessible.
 It should be seen as a living document that gets updated as the site does.

 The first step when creating an accessibility statement is knowing what the current accessibility issues are.
 If no-one in the organisations knows, then there are probably quite a few issues!

 The second step is to fix as many issues as possible, so the accessibility statement does not become a critical document.
 Allow plenty of time for this.

 Finally, create an accessibility statement.
 We have a simple tool for that, however you will notice there are 50 things to tick-off at WCAG 2.1 level AA.
 If you aren't sure about any of those, you need to talk to someone who is.

 The official format for the accessibility statement has not been finalised yet, but hopefully there will be some flexibility to make it useful to the people who need it.
 For example, listing issues by task (e.g. paying a bill) and how people can accomplish their task.
 Once the official format is finalised we will update the accessibility statement generator tool.

-GDS provides guidance on getting an accessibility audit, but if you would like our expert advice on how to scope it effectively, take a look at the accessibility services we provide for Public Sector organisations.
-Call us on +44 (0) 117 929 7333, email email@example.com or send us a message.
+GDS provides guidance on getting an accessibility audit, but if you would like our expert advice on how to scope it effectively, take a look at the accessibility services we provide for Public Sector organisations or complete our free Accessibility Assessment.
+The assessment takes about 15 minutes to complete and your scores will be delivered instantly.